thamirisbrandao/climate-index-pipeline/README.md

 # climate-index-pipeline
-From manually executed meteorological scripts to an automated location-based climate index application.
+From Manual Weather Scripts to an Automated Climate Index App